-- Increasing fiber in your diet may help relieve constipation.
+- Increase fiber in your diet to help relieve constipation.

-- Avoiding foods such as beans, cabbage, or uncooked cauliflower or broccoli can help relieve bloating or gas.
+- Avoid foods such as beans, cabbage, or uncooked cauliflower or broccoli to help relieve bloating or gas.

-Getting more exercise (such as swimming, jogging, cycling, or walking) may help reduce your IBS symptoms.
+- Get some exercise, such as swimming, jogging, cycling, or walking.
 It can also improve your quality of life (especially how well you sleep, your energy level, and your emotional and social life).4

-You cannot prevent irritable bowel syndrome (IBS).
-But proper self-care may help minimize symptoms and perhaps extend the time between episodes.
-This includes quitting smoking, avoiding caffeine and foods that make symptoms worse, and getting regular exercise.
+You can't prevent irritable bowel syndrome (IBS).
+But proper self-care may help ease symptoms and may extend the time between episodes.
+Self-care includes quitting smoking, avoiding caffeine and foods that make symptoms worse, and getting regular exercise.

 For most people who have irritable bowel syndrome (IBS), home treatment may be the best way to manage the symptoms.
-It is also helpful to learn all you can about IBS so you can effectively communicate concerns and questions to your doctor.
+It is also helpful to learn all you can about IBS so you can better share your concerns and questions with your doctor.

-Although there currently is no cure for IBS, careful attention to diet, exercise, and stress management should help keep your symptoms under control and perhaps even prevent them from coming back.
+Careful attention to diet, exercise, and stress management should help keep your symptoms under control.
+They may even prevent your symptoms from coming back.

 In many people who have IBS, eating may trigger symptoms.
-But for most people, there is not a particular type of food that triggers symptoms.
+But for most people, there is not a certain type of food that triggers symptoms.

 Increasing the amount of fiber in your diet can help control constipation.
 High-fiber foods include fresh fruits (raspberries, pears, apples), fresh vegetables (carrots, leafy greens), wheat bran, and whole-grain breads and cereals.
-Beans such as kidney, pinto, and garbanzo are also high-fiber foods (as are vegetables such as peas, cabbage, and broccoli) but they should probably be avoided if gas is one of your symptoms.
+Beans such as kidney, pinto, and garbanzo are also high-fiber foods.
+(So are vegetables such as peas, cabbage, and broccoli.)
+But they should probably be avoided if gas is one of your symptoms.

-You can take steps to reduce the possibility that certain foods will cause symptoms, such as avoiding or limiting gas-producing foods (including beans and cabbage), sugarless chewing gum and candy, caffeine, and alcohol.
+You can take steps to make it less likely that certain foods will cause symptoms.
+For example, avoid or limit gas-producing foods (including beans and cabbage), sugarless chewing gum and candy, caffeine, and alcohol.

 Getting more exercise doesn't have to be hard.
 In one study, people with IBS increased their activity level by adding 20 to 60 minutes of moderate- to vigorous-intensity physical activity, 3 to 5 days a week.
 They did activities such as swimming, jogging, cycling, and walking.

-If stress seems to trigger your symptoms, the following may help you better manage stress and avoid or ease some IBS episodes:
+If stress seems to trigger your symptoms, these tips may help you better manage stress and avoid or ease some IBS episodes:

 - Keep a diary or journal of your symptoms as well as life events that occur with them.
 This often helps clarify the connection between symptoms and stressful occasions.
-After you have identified certain events or situations that bring on symptoms, you can develop ways of dealing with these situations.
+After you have identified certain events or situations that bring on symptoms, you can find ways to deal with these situations.